 2. Utilize Helpful Flight Comparison Sites

 There are countless websites out there for tracking flights, but these two tools are my personal go-to’s.
 Use Google Flights to compare flight deals.
 If a flight on a departure day is showing red, it’s expensive and is likely to drop in the future.
 Don’t fly out on that day!
-If it’s yellow, it’s okay to book and if it’s green, it’s a great deal- grab it!
+If it’s yellow, it’s okay to book and if it’s green, it’s a great deal – grab it!
 I like to play around with dates on Google Flights and compare prices that way.

 Use Skyscanner to actually book your flights.
-Skyscanner collects data from the cheapest flights and pools them together so you’re bound to find the best deal here.
+Skyscanner collects data about the cheapest flights and pools them together so you’re bound to find the best deal here.
 Although you may have to book on a third-party site, I promise it’s trustworthy.
 I used this website for almost all my trips during both my semesters abroad!

 3. Be Flexible With Your Departure Date